CESNET/metacentrum-user-docs/docs/software/install-software/index.md

 ### Python packages

-Python packages can be installed using `pip`, which is a part of several Python modules, e.g. `py-pip/21.3.1-gcc-10.2.1-mjt74tn`.
+Python packages can be installed using `pip`, which is a part of several Python modules.<br/>

+We recommend to use a module `py-pip/21.3.1-gcc-10.2.1-mjt74tn`.

 **General setup**

+First, **start an interactive job with scratch directory** and redirect temporary files to scratch dir:

+    export TMPDIR=$SCRATCHDIR

+Then start the installation with `pip`.

 ```
 module add py-pip/21.3.1-gcc-10.2.1-mjt74tn